jgalasso/jgalasso.github.io/index.markdown

 ## Events

+* Paper accepted in ACMRep'23 (__Fingerprinting and Building Large Reproducible Datasets__) with Romain Lefeuvre, Benoît Combemale, Houari Sahraoui and Stefano Zacchiroli

+* PC member in the [6th International Workshop on Variability and Evolution of Software-Intensive Systems](https://sites.google.com/view/varivolution-2023/home)

 * Co-organizer of the [5th Workshop on Artificial Intelligence and Model-driven Engineering (MDEIntelligence'23)](https://mde-intelligence.github.io/)

 * [Handbook of Re-Engineering Software Intensive Systems into Software Product Lines](https://link.springer.com/book/10.1007/978-3-031-11686-5)